Resources

 I disagree with my assessment of ineligibility.
 Is there anything I can do about my ineligibility letter?

-Unless there was an error in fact or law in how your Claim was processed concerning the application of Schedule K (the school list), or you have documentation showing that you did in fact attend a school listed on Schedule K, a letter of ineligibility means that you are not part of the Survivor Class and therefore not eligible for compensation under this process.
+Unless there was an error in how your Claim was processed concerning the application of Schedule K (the school list) or you have documentation showing you did in fact attend a school listed on Schedule K, a letter of ineligibility means you are not part of the Survivor Class and therefore not eligible for compensation under this process.

-Please note that if you are ineligible to claim compensation under this Settlement, you can still bring a separate lawsuit against the individuals or organizations responsible for the abuse that you experienced, including the federal government.
+Please note that if you are ineligible to claim compensation under this Settlement, you may still bring a separate lawsuit against the individuals or organizations responsible for the abuse you experienced.

-If you have questions about your ineligibility letter, we encourage you to contact the Administrator by calling 1-888-221-2898 or emailing IndianDaySchools@Deloitte.ca.
+If you have questions about your ineligibility letter, we encourage you to contact Class Counsel at 1.844.539.3815 or DaySchools@GowlingWLG.com.

 Compensation